 - Keep today’s digital-savvy customers happy by incorporating a 24-hour booking service on your website.
 This should let people book your service in advance – something that can also help your company with future planning.

 - Set up social media accounts where you can share company news, updates, offers and feedback from happy customers.
+Read our recent blog on the 7 target markets for taxi and minibus services.

 - If you operate in a small area, reach out to local businesses who may agree to either use your service or advertise it if you do the same for them.
 Go into these businesses armed with attention-grabbing business cards and leaflets they can hand out to any of their customers interested in your service.
+Perhaps consider giving out leaflets and business cars to schools and take on the job of being a school minibus.

 Remember, you need to protect your investment with minibus insurance.
 Taxi Insurer are specialists in searching some of the market’s top minibus insurers in an attempt to provide you with great cover at a price that’s right.